 Eat vegetables along with the rice to help you feel fuller.
 Examples of some good vegetables are carrots or broccoli, which both have very few calories per serving and lots of nutrients!

 Lastly, opt for steaming your rice instead of frying it.
 For every tablespoon of oil, you add about 120 calories on top of the 200 calories per cup of rice.

 If you ask me “is rice bad for weight loss?”, my answer is a resounding yes!
-Specially when you have other options such as riced cauliflower.
+Especially when you have other options.